 But there is plenty to do there on a whim.
 Let’s just say Pigeon Forge knows what it’s doing with cool buildings that make kids in the backseat say “Can we go there mommy, please mommy?!”

-We walked in and found a few fun places to get into character.
+We walked into the Hollywood Wax Museum and found a few fun places to get into character.

 Nothing makes you feel like you’ve failed your children quite like being asked “Who is that Mommy?” when you’re standing next to Michael Jackson.
 I’ll get right to work on that I promise!